marhoy/nrk-download/README.md

 Enter a number or interval (e.g. 8 or 5-10). (q to quit):
 ```

+## Download target specified by URL
+If you know exactly what you want to download, there is no need to go through the interactive search described above.
+Instead, you can just specify the download target directly with an URL.
+You will typically find these URLs by browsing https://tv.nrk.no.
+Examples of such URLs could be:
+* https://tv.nrk.no/serie/skam: This will download ALL the episodes of ALL the seasons of this series.
+* https://tv.nrk.no/serie/skam/MYNT15000117/sesong-4/episode-1 (or just https://tv.nrk.no/serie/skam/MYNT15000117): This will dowload the specified episode of that series.
+* https://tv.nrk.no/program/KMTE50001515/svartedauden (or just https://tv.nrk.no/program/KMTE50001515): This will download the specified program.

+The download is not interactive when you specify an URL, which means you can automatically download content from scripts or cron-jobs.
+Files that are already downloaded will be skipped.

+TODO: Support will be added for specifying several URLs at the same time, either from stdin or from file.

 ## Configurable download directory
 If you don't specify anything, the files and directories will be created inside `~/Downloads/nrkdownload`, where `~` means your home directory.
 If you want the downloads somewhere else (e.g. directly to your NAS), there are two ways to specify a different download directory: